Education Act, Section 18(1)

-- consultation regarding attendance and re-engagement strategies (for example, data collection and use, attendance campaigns); and
+- consultation regarding attendance and re-engagement strategies (for example, data collection and use, attendance campaigns)

-- supporting school authorities in understanding the essential components for educational programming for low incidence populations and providing input on implementation;
+- supporting school authorities in understanding the essential components for children and students with low incidence disabilities and providing input on implementation

-- providing mentorship supports to school authority low incidence service providers, including providing expert advice on challenging cases;
+- providing mentorship supports to school authority learning teams and low incidence service providers, including providing expert advice on challenging cases

-- coordinating low incidence professional development for a wide variety of stakeholders;
+- coordinating and delivering low incidence professional development for a wide variety of stakeholders

-- coordinating professional learning communities for low incidence specialists; and
+- coordinating professional learning communities for low incidence specialists

-Should you require support from the provincial low incidence team, or for more information, please contact the Provincial Low Incidence Support Services Unit at [email protected].
+Should you require support from the provincial low incidence team, or for more information, email the Provincial Low Incidence Support Services Unit at [email protected].

 Services for Students with Visual Impairments (SSVI) manages the braille transcription of authorized student basic textbooks within the four core subject areas (English language arts and literature/English language arts, social studies, science and mathematics) and an assistive technologies equipment loan program (for example, braille note takers, embossers) for ECS to Grade 12 students.

-For more information on accessing the services, visit Support for students with visual impairments on Alberta.ca.
+For more information on accessing the services, see Support for students with visual impairments on Alberta.ca.